St Albans Cathedral: Dissolution and after

 After the death of Abbot Ramryge in 1521 the Abbey fell into debt and slow decay under three weak abbots.
 At the time of the Dissolution of the Monasteries and its surrender on 5 December 1539 the income was £2,100 annually.
 The abbot and remaining forty monks were pensioned off and then the buildings were looted.
 All gold, silver and gilt objects were carted away with all other valuables; stonework was broken and defaced and graves opened to search for riches.
 The Abbey became part of the diocese of Lincoln in 1542 and was moved to the diocese of London in 1550.

 The buildings suffered—neglect, second-rate repairs, even active damage.
-Richard Lee purchased all the buildings, except the church and chapel and some other Crown premises, in 1550.
-Lee then began the systematic demolition for building material to improve Lee Hall at Sopwell.
-In 1551, with the stone removed, Lee returned the land to the abbot.
+Richard Lee purchased all the buildings, except the church and chapel and some other Crown premises, in 1538, 1539, or 1540.
+In 1549, Lee began systematic demolition, including the removal and sale of the stone, except for what may have been retained to improve Lee Hall at Sopwell.
+In March 1550, Lee returned the land to the abbot by grant.
 The area was named Abbey Ruins for the next 200 years or so.

 In 1553 the Lady chapel was used as a school, the Great Gatehouse as a town jail, some other buildings passed to the Crown, and the Abbey Church was sold to the town for £400 in 1553 by King Edward VI to be the church of the parish.

 The cost of upkeep fell upon the town, although in 1596 and at irregular intervals later the Archdeacon was allowed to collect money for repairs by Brief in the diocese.
 After James I visited in 1612 he authorised another Brief, which collected around £2,000—most of which went on roof repairs.
 The English Civil War slashed the monies spent on repairs, while the Abbey Church was used to hold prisoners of war and suffered from their vandalism, as well as that of their guards.
 Most of the metal objects that had survived the Dissolution were also removed and other ornamental parts were damaged in Puritan sternness.
 Another round of fund-raising in 1681–1684 was again spent on the roof, repairing the Presbytery vault.
 A royal grant from William III and Mary II in 1689 went on general maintenance, 'repairs' to conceal some of the then considered unfashionable Gothic features, and on new internal fittings.
 There was a second royal grant from William in 1698.